-Processing will halt and any resulting string will be truncated and returned at the first non-valid character.
-That is - "0123456789 +-,.")
+Processing will halt and any resulting string will be truncated and returned at the

 Compression is 100% constant regardless of the number of bytes compressed and is not affected by random-entropy.
 Characters are compressed into a 4-bit encoding system which contains 2 characters per 8-bit output character.